the-events-calendar/the-events-calendar/readme.txt

 * Dutch from Dirk Westenberg
 * Estonian from Andra Saimre
 * Finnish by Elias Okkonen
-* French from Laurent Proulx
+* French from Sylvain Delisle
-* German from Stefan Dorscht and Oliver Heinrich
+* German from Oliver Heinrich
 * Greek from Yannis Troullinos
 * Hungarian from Balazs Dobos
 * Icelandic by Baldvin Örn Berndsen